 A Theater that Lives Up to Its Name

-Everyone from Jack Benny to Mae West played the Majestic, one of the last “atmospheric” theaters to be built in America.
-The stock market crashed 4 months after its June 1929 debut, and no one could afford to build such expensive showplaces afterward.
+Everyone from Jack Benny to Mae West played the Majestic, one of the last “atmospheric” theaters to be built in America: The stock market crashed 4 months after its June 1929 debut, and after that no one could afford to build such expensive showplaces anymore.
 Designed in baroque Moorish/Spanish revival style by John Eberson, this former vaudeville and film palace features an elaborate village above the sides of the stage and, overhead, a magnificent night sky dome, replete with twinkling stars and scudding clouds.
 Designated a National Historic Landmark, the Majestic affords a rare glimpse into a gilded era (yes, there’s genuine gold leaf detailing).